 To reduce the maximum size of the disk image file:

 From Docker Dashboard select Settings then Advanced from the Resources tab.

 The Disk image size section contains a slider that allows you to change the maximum size of the disk image.
 Adjust the slider to set a lower limit.

 Select Apply & Restart.

-When you reduce the maximum size, the current disk image file is deleted, and therefore, all containers and images will be lost.
+When you reduce the maximum size, the current disk image file is deleted, and therefore, all containers and images are lost.